On average across the year,

 On average across the year, yes, Kansas, United States is colder than South Carolina, United States .
 Kansas, United States has an average minimum temperature of 8°C/46°F and South Carolina, United States has an average minimum temperature of 12°C/54°F.

-no, Kansas, United States has less rain than
+Does Kansas, United States have more rain than South Carolina, United States?

 Kansas, United States's wettest month is May, with an average monthly rainfall of 154mm, which is wetter than South Carolina, United States's wettest month (July, with an average monthly rainfall of 149mm).